 - The Trucking Company.
 Trucking companies that employ the semi truck may be held liable for a variety of reasons.
 If they do not properly train their drivers and hold the vehicles up to current maintenance standards, they may be responsible.
 If the company encouraged the driver to work hours that are legally too long for one trip in order to quicken the delivery, they could also face liability.

 - Cargo Companies.
 Sometimes an accident can be caused by improperly loaded cargo.
 It is imperative that trucks are loaded properly, because if the cargo is not secure it could fall off and cause an accident.
 If this is what happened in your case, the cargo company can be held liable for improper procedure.

 - The Truck Manufacturer.
 In some rare cases, the company that made the semi truck could be liable.
-This occurs if the manufacturer poorly designed the truck, if there was a mechanical error, or defective parts.
+This occurs if the manufacturer poorly designed the truck, if there was a mechanical error, or defective parts were involved.